Merzasphor/MWSE/docs/source/lua/event/cellChanged.rst

 previousCell
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3cell`_Read-only.
+`tes3cell`_.
+Read-only.
 The previous cell that the player came from.
 This will be nil when loading a game.

 cell
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3cell`_Read-only.
+`tes3cell`_.
+Read-only.
 The new cell that the player has entered.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html